 1997 marked the 25-year anniversary of the 1972 Clean Water Act amendments, which established the goals, objectives, and structure that continue to guide the law today.
 In the 105th Congress, no major committee activity over the Act occurred either in the House or the Senate.
 In the 106th Congress, legislative attention focused on individual program areas of the law; no comprehensive reauthorization legislation was introduced.
 However, activity on bills dealing with specific water quality issues did occur.
 Congress passed a bill to strengthen protection of coastal recreation waters through upgraded water quality standards and coastal waters monitoring programs (P.L.
 106-284).
 Congress also passed a bill reauthorizing several existing CWA programs (i.e., Chesapeake Bay, clean lakes, and the National Estuary Program; P.L.
 106-457).
 Further, Congress passed a bill to authorize CWA grant funding for wet weather sewerage projects (included as a provision of P.L.
 106-554, FY2001 Consolidated Appropriations bill).
 (For detailed information, see CRS Report RL30908, Clean Water Act Issues and Legislation in the 106th Congress.)
 In the 107th Congress, attention was focused on bills to authorize funding for water infrastructure projects, but no legislation was enacted.
-However, before adjournment, the House and Senate did approve a bill, the Great Lakes Legacy Act (H.R.
-1070), which authorizes \$200 million for EPA to carry out projects to remediate sediment contamination in the Great Lakes.
-President Bush is expected to sign H.R.
-1070 (see CRS Issue Brief IB10069, Clean Water Act Issues in the 107th Congress).
+However, before adjournment, Congress approved the Great Lakes Legacy Act (P.L.
+107-303), which authorizes \$200 million for EPA to carry out projects to remediate sediment contamination in the Great Lakes.
+(See CRS Report RL31683, Clean Water Act: A Review of Issues and Legislation in the 107th Congress.)